 A practical comparison of Vygotsky and Bruner for UK teachers.
 Covers the ZPD, scaffolding, spiral curriculum, discovery learning, language and culture in learning, and when to use each approach across EYFS, primary, and secondary.

-Both Lev Vygotsky and Jerome Bruner have shaped how we think about scaffolding, social learning, and classroom support.
-Yet they approached learning differently.
-Vygotsky focussed on what children cannot do alone.
-Bruner focussed on how to structure learning so they can do it themselves.
-Understanding these differences changes how we teach.
+Both Lev Vygotsky (1978) and Jerome Bruner (1960) have shaped how we think about scaffolding, social learning, and classroom support.
+Yet they did not see learning in the same way.
+Vygotsky focussed on what children cannot yet do alone, while Bruner focussed on how to structure learning so they can do it themselves.

 Key Takeaways